berlinbeachboy/event-go/README.md

 ## To Do

 ### Before Launch
-- [Frontend] Sidebar coloring on mobile
+- ✅ [Frontend] Sidebar coloring on mobile
-- [Frontend] Container width
+- ✅ [Frontend] Container width
+- ✅ [Frontend] Sidebar & Music on Mobile
-- [Frontend] Component for Users for changing their own info such as `fullName`
+- ✅ [Frontend] Component for Users for changing their own info such as `fullName`
-- [Frontend] Changing a users (or your own) password
+- ✅ [Frontend] Changing a users (or your own) password
-- [Frontend] Adding components for Password Reset and Verifying Email
+- ✅ [Frontend] Adding components for Password Reset and Verifying Email
-- [Frontend] Toaster instread of alert, information about wrong password in login and register form
+- [Frontend] Toaster is not working for Account/Email Verification
+- [Frontend] Balloons?
+Easter Eggs?
+More Info?
+- [Frontend] More Songs
-- [Frontend] Restyling Login / Register components
+- ✅ [Frontend] Restyling Login / Register components
 - ✅ [Backend] SMTP Email Sending for Account Verification
 - ✅ [DevOps] Reverse Proxy for Production (probably Caddy?)